pi0neerpat/dao-proposal-pipeline/README.md

 # How it works

-1. Generate using the Governance CLI
+1. Generate proposals via the CLI
-2. Verify with a standard PR review
+2. Verify using the standard PR review process
-3. Merge proposals to publish in the app using Github as the CRM
+3. Merged proposals in the `/gov-output` folder are automatically published in the app

-To use it for your own DAO, fork this repo and deploy the `/app` to Vercel.
-The ENV should point to your Open Zeppelin TimelockController, and to your forked repo for the Github CRM.
+Fork the repo for your DAO and deploy `/app` to Vercel.

-All proposals in the `/gov-output` folder will automatically be published to your app.

 ## Governance CLI